zenmonkeykstop/qubes-doc.rtd/project-security/verifying-signatures.rst

 Why am I getting “can’t open ‘Qubes-RX-x86_64.iso.asc’ / verify signatures failed: file open error”?
 ----------------------------------------------------------------------------------------------------

-The correct `detached PGP signature file <#how-to-verify-detached-pgp-signatures-on-qubes-isos>`__ is not in your working directory.
+The correct :ref:`detached PGP signature file <project-security/verifying-signatures:how to verify detached pgp signatures on qubes isos>` is not in your working directory.

 Why am I getting “no valid OpenPGP data found”?
 -----------------------------------------------

-Either you don’t have the correct `detached PGP signature file <#how-to-verify-detached-pgp-signatures-on-qubes-isos>`__, or you inverted the arguments to ``gpg2``.
+Either you don’t have the correct :ref:`detached PGP signature file <project-security/verifying-signatures:how to verify detached pgp signatures on qubes isos>`, or you inverted the arguments to ``gpg2``.
 (The signature file goes first.)

 Why am I getting “WARNING: This key is not certified with a trusted signature!
 There is no indication that the signature belongs to the owner.”?
 ------------------------------------------------------------------------------------------------------------------------------------------------

-There are several possibilities: - You don’t have the `Qubes Master Signing
+There are several possibilities: - You don’t have the :ref:`Qubes Master Signing Key <project-security/verifying-signatures:how to import and authenticate the qubes master signing key>`. -
-Key <#how-to-import-and-authenticate-the-qubes-master-signing-key>`__. -
-You have not `set the Qubes Master Signing Key’s trust level correctly. <#how-to-import-and-authenticate-the-qubes-master-signing-key>`__
+You have not :ref:`set the Qubes Master Signing Key’s trust level correctly. <project-security/verifying-signatures:how to import and authenticate the qubes master signing key>`
-- In the case of a key that is not directly signed by the Qubes Master Signing Key, you have not `set that key’s trust level correctly. <#how-to-verify-signatures-on-git-repository-tags-and-commits>`__
+- In the case of a key that is not directly signed by the Qubes Master Signing Key, you have not :ref:`set that key’s trust level correctly. <project-security/verifying-signatures:how to verify signatures on git repository tags and commits>`

 Why am I getting “X signature not checked due to a missing key”?
 ----------------------------------------------------------------

 You don’t have the keys that created those signatures in your keyring.
-For the purpose of verifying a Qubes ISO, you don’t need them as long as you have the `Qubes Master Signing
+For the purpose of verifying a Qubes ISO, you don’t need them as long as you have the :ref:`Qubes Master Signing Key <project-security/verifying-signatures:how to import and authenticate the qubes master signing key>` and the :ref:`release signing key <project-security/verifying-signatures:how to import and authenticate release signing keys>` for your
-Key <#how-to-import-and-authenticate-the-qubes-master-signing-key>`__
-and the `release signing
-key <#how-to-import-and-authenticate-release-signing-keys>`__ for your Qubes release.
+Qubes release.

 Why am I seeing additional signatures on a key with “[User ID not found]” or from a revoked key?